Inflation is all over the news. Whether it’s business, consumer or political news, we simply cannot escape it, and folks will continue to debate it.

 Now, I don’t want to scare you away from dividends – far from it.
 I just want you to be aware of the potential risks.
 Investing in dividend stocks can also be very lucrative.
 If you get it right, you can make a fortune.
 Fundamentally strong dividend stocks pack a one-two punch of share price appreciation and a steady stream of income… with payouts that can be twice or five times what you get from a Treasury bond or a bank.

-My Growth Investor service features the crème de la crème of dividend growth stocks.
+My Growth Investor service recommends the crème de la crème of dividend growth stocks.
 I call this my Elite Dividend Payers Buy List.
 A stock only makes it to this special list if it receives a “AA” rating, which means it must have an “A” rating in both Dividend Grader and Portfolio Grader.
 So, not only does the stock boast a solid (and reliable) dividend, but strong fundamentals to boot!